EPERLab/OSeMOSYS-CR_Documentation/docs/69_TRTAXGAS02.rst

 InputActivityRatio[r,t,f,m,y]
 +++++++++
-The equation (7) shows the Input Activity Ratio for TRMBUSDSL02, for every scenario and associated to the fuel Diesel for public transport.
+The equation (6) shows the Input Activity Ratio for TRTAXGAS02, for every scenario and associated to the fuel Gasoline for public transport.

-InputActivityRatio=5.62 [PJ/Gvkm]   (7)
+InputActivityRatio=1.64 [PJ/Gvkm]   (6)

 Source:
    This is the source.